Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Time-Dependent Shadows from QNM Ringdown

-Here, derivatives of $H_0$ are background quantities, while $\delta H$ and $\partial_r\delta H$ are contractions of $h_{\mu\nu}$ with the circular–orbit momentum $k^\mu$ and its radial variation.
-Using Eq. \eqref{eq:h_munu} and the RW–Zerilli reconstruction, these contractions inherit the harmonic structure $e^{-i\omega t}e^{im\varphi}$, giving the sinusoidal, exponentially damped time dependence anticipated in Eq. \eqref{eq:sha_rad_pert2}.
+Equation \eqref{eq:deltab_clean} shows that the leading shadow deformation depends only on $\delta H$ evaluated on the unperturbed critical orbit; radial derivatives $(\partial_r\delta H)_c$ affect $\delta r$ but cancel out of $\delta b$.
+(We also re-emphasize this cancellation in Sec. \ref{sec3.5} and Appendix \ref{ApdXA}.)
+Here, derivatives of $H_0$ are background quantities, while $\delta H$ and $\partial_r\delta H$ are contractions of $h_{\mu\nu}$ with the circular-orbit momentum $k^\mu$ and its radial variation.
+Using Eq. \eqref{eq_h_munu} and the RW-Zerilli reconstruction, these contractions inherit the harmonic structure $e^{-i\omega t}e^{im\varphi}$, giving the sinusoidal, exponentially damped time dependence anticipated in Eq. \eqref{eq_sha_rad_pert2}.

 For generic rays that skirt the photon sphere before escaping, it is advantageous to evolve the constants $\mathcal{I}=(E,L_z,Q)$ as slowly varying functions of $\lambda$.
-Let $x_0^\mu(\lambda;\mathcal{I})$ be the background geodesic with those constants.
+Let $x_0^\mu(\lambda,\mathcal{I})$ be the background geodesic with those constants.
 The osculation conditions,

-combined with the forced equation Eq. \eqref{eq:1stforcing}, produce evolution equations
+combined with the forced equation Eq. \eqref{eq_1stforcing}, produce evolution equations

-where $\mathcal{G}_A$ are linear functionals of $h_{\mu\nu}$ and its derivatives along the background path (explicit expressions reduce to Eqs. \eqref{eq:osculating1}-\eqref{eq:dotb} for $E,L_z$).
-These equations capture how the slowly varying $\mathcal{I}(\lambda)$ drifts as the photon lingers near the photon sphere, which is the regime most relevant for the separatrix and for higher–order photon rings.
+where $\mathcal{G}_A$ are linear functionals of $h_{\mu\nu}$ and its derivatives along the background path (explicit expressions reduce to Eqs. \eqref{eq_osculating1}-\eqref{eq_dotb} for $E,L_z$).
+These equations capture how the slowly varying $\mathcal{I}(\lambda)$ drifts as the photon lingers near the photon sphere, which is the regime most relevant for the separatrix and for higher-order photon rings.
 These evolution laws capture the first-order drift of the constants as rays linger near the photon sphere.

 At the observer location $x^\mu_{\rm obs}$ with orthonormal tetrad $\{e_{\hat t},e_{\hat r},e_{\hat\theta},e_{\hat\phi}\}$, a screen direction $(\alpha,\beta)$ at time $t_{\rm obs}$ corresponds to the initial covector